senanu-aggor/BDACaseStudyGA/README.md

 2. How do average pageviews per user behave per month?

-3. What are the pages with higher time on page?
+3. What are the pages with the highest average time on page?

 4. Is exit rate related to the average page load time?